xiaoylu/leetcode_category/Javascript/Readme.md

 ---

 Calling `this` would find the local object (go up until it hits the global object, i.e. the "window" object, which is just like finding the variables declared by the `var` keyword.)

+Only use this in class constructors and methods, or in arrow functions defined within class constructors and methods.
+You play with `this` to develop a framework but avoid it for development at the application level.

 ```
 var name = 'First';